Zephyr75/Zephyr75/README.md

 - :cloud: [Cellulo Hub](https://github.com/Cellulo-Hub-Team/Hub) : a game hosting platform for iOS developed for the Cellulo Project at EPFL.
 - :running: [HealthPlay](https://github.com/HealthPlay-EPFL/Health-Play) : a gamified sports application for Android.
 - :stars: [Rigel](https://github.com/Zephyr75/Rigel) : a space observation software written in Java.
+- :bulb: [Raytracer](https://github.com/zephyr75/raytracer) : a Rust implementation of the *Ray Tracing in One Weekend* book
 - 🧠 [platformer AI](https://github.com/Zephyr75/platformerAI) : a machine learning project to teach an AI to play a PyGame randomly generated platformer.
 - 🛰️ [road classifier](https://github.com/Zephyr75/road_classifier) : a machine learning computer vision project to identify roads from satellite images.